 Table 5.0 illustrates how GEID's distribution systems met the bacteriological standards for potable water as set out in Schedule A of the Drinking Water Protection Regulation.
-Positive results for Total Coliforms occurred on three occasions.
-A new sample from the same location was collected following laboratory confirmation and each time, the result came back with no detectable total coliforms.
+There were zero incidents of positive coliform or E. coli results from potable water samples in 2024.